 KEMET Corporation in 2008.
 The PME271 range of capacitors we use can be found under either name.

 Alternatives to the EVOX RIFA PME271M capacitors.

-Yes, other alternatives are available which probably/possibly work just as well.
+Yes, other alternatives are available which would probably/possibly work just as well.
 We use the EVOX RIFA capacitors because they are readily available at a reasonable cost and, more importantly, experience over many years, with them fitted in thousands of magnetos, has proven that they work well - we have had no electrical failures with them at all.
 We know that other magneto restorers use the EVOX RIFAs too.
 We also know that some magneto restorers choose to use other types.
 We have no experience of these other types so we stick with what we know does work.
 We see no need to experiment with any new options which come on the market all the time the EVOX RIFAs are available.

 How we test the original capacitors and, if necessary, fit the new replacements is described on the Condensers - practical